emmy-bishop/emmy-bishop.github.io/README.md

 5) Open a new terminal
 6) In terminal, type => sudo apt-get install subversion
 7) In terminal, type => npm install -g opspark
+8) In terminal, type => os install
-8) Enter github username
+9) Enter github username
-9) Enter personal access token
+10) Enter personal access token
-10) Select bootcamp session
+11) Select bootcamp session
-11) Select project to install
+12) Select project to install

 ## How to test projects in gitpod
 1) In terminal, type => os test